OverLordGoldDragon/ssqueezepy/README.md

  - **Edited docstrings**; filled missing info, & few corrections
  - **Moved functions**; each no longer has its own file, but is grouped with other relevant functions
  - **Code style**; grouped parts of code as sub-functions for improved readability; indentation for vertical alignment; other
- - **Performance**; this repo may work faster or slower, as Numpy arrays are faster than C arrays, but some of original funcs use MEX-optimized code with no Numpy equivalent.
-Also using dense instead of sparse matrices (see below).
  - **Performance**; this repo will work faster and for less memory for some methods (to be documented)

  **Other**: